 To make $\Psi_{\pi, p(\pi)}$ orthogonal to the functions $\brc{\phi_i}$, we recall the definition of the tautological bundle $\gamma$,

 and define a continuous section $s\colon\Gr_{m-k}(\R^{m+1}) \to \oplus_{i=1}^{k+1}\gamma =: (k+1)\gamma$ by the formula

 Note that the continuity of $s$ is immediate once we know that $p(\pi)$ is continuous.
-We then claim that $(k+1)\gamma$ does not admit a nonvanshing continuous section.
-The presence of a nonvanshing section would imply that the top Stiefel-Whitney class of $(k+1)\gamma$ is zero, i.e. $w_{(m-k)(k+1)}[(k+1)\gamma] = 0$ since
+We then claim that $(k+1)\gamma$ does not admit a nonvanishing continuous section.
+The presence of a nonvanishing section would imply that the top Stiefel-Whitney class of $(k+1)\gamma$ is zero, i.e. $w_{(m-k)(k+1)}[(k+1)\gamma] = 0$ since

 On the other hand,

 so

 by Lemma~\ref{lem:top-grassmannian-degree}, and the section $s$ must vanish at some point, say $\pi_0$.